lammps/lammps/doc/src/Developer_cxx_vs_c_style.rst

 of the base class and that derived classes **must** implement these classes.
 Many of the functions listed with the various styles in the section :doc:`Modify` are such pure functions.
-The motivation for this is to define the interface or API of functions.
+The motivation for this is to define the interface or API of functions but defer the implementation of those functionality to the derived classes.

 However, there are downsides to this.
-For example, calls virtual functions from within a constructor, will not be in the scope of the derived class and thus it is good practice to either avoid calling them or to provide an explicit scope like in ``Base::poly()``.
+For example, calls to virtual functions from within a constructor, will not be in the scope of the derived class and thus it is good practice to either avoid calling them or to provide an explicit scope like in ``Base::poly()``.
 Furthermore, any destructors in classes containing